Disastrous road trip leaves Cubs struggling to stay positive

 Besides a batting order change, there isn't much more Maddon can do until that gap between talent and production closes.
 And make no mistake, this is a mental issue, not a physical one.
 There is no need for a swing makeover, but a mental reset couldn't hurt.

-"Start a whole new slate," Schwarber said of the upcoming home stand.
+"Start a whole new slate," Schwarber said of the upcoming homestand.

 And it wouldn't hurt if the pitching staff, especially the rotation, picked up some of the slack.
 Despite losing six in a row, the Cubs actually scored first in the final four games of the trip, but their starter gave the lead back almost immediately.
 In three of the four games, the opposing team responded in the bottom of inning after the Cubs scored.
 It's probably a coincidence, but it's an ugly one.

 "It's just not happening for us at the moment," Arrieta said.
 "The most important thing is to not get down.
-If we do that it will continue to snowball and continue to go in this direction.
+If we do that, it will continue to snowball and continue to go in this direction.
 A positive mindset has to be maintained."

-They can keep a positive outlook simply because the teams around them in the division keep losing.
+The Cubs can keep a positive outlook simply because the other teams in the division keep losing.
 It means the Cubs have been given a chance to find their game without then having to climb out of a big hole.
 Will they put that good fortune to good use?
 Only if they can respond and play up to their talent.
 That's what champions do even after a bad stretch.

 "Take it one at a time," Heyward said.
 "Look up and still be thankful we have a chance to win our division."